 The significant accounting policies applied in the preparation of these financial statements are set out below.
 These principles have been consistently applied to all periods presented statements, unless specified otherwise.

-All financial information presented in Tenge has been rounded to the nearest thousand, except when otherwise indicated.
+These financial statements are presented in Tenge, and all financial information presented in Tenge has been rounded to the nearest thousand, except when otherwise indicated.
 The Company's functional currency is Tenge.